KelvinNewtype/Freecodecamp-Travel-Lab/README.md

 ---

 ### 📄 License
 This project is open source and does not have a license.
+So feel free to use as possible

 Newtype out. 🚀✨